ObjFW/ObjFW/README.md

    * GNUstep already provides a reimplementation of Foundation, which is only compatible to a certain degree.
 This means that a developer still needs to care about differences between frameworks if they want to be portable.
-The idea behind ObjFW is that a developer does not need to concern themselves with portability and making sure their code works with multiple
+The idea behind ObjFW is that developers do not need to concern themselves with portability and making sure their code works with multiple
-     frameworks: Instead, if it works it ObjFW on one platform, they can reasonably expect it to also work with ObjFW on another platform.
+     frameworks: Instead, if it works with ObjFW on one platform, they can reasonably expect it to also work with ObjFW on another platform.
 ObjFW behaving differently on different operating systems (unless inevitable because it is a platform-specific part, like the Windows Registry) is